Ed Chynoweth Cup

 The Ed Chynoweth Cup is an ice hockey club championship trophy awarded to the playoff champion of the Western Hockey League (WHL).
-Originally called the President's Cup when the league was founded in 1966, the trophy was renamed in 2007 to honour Ed Chynoweth's long service to junior hockey in Canada.
-The WHL champion earns a berth into the Memorial Cup tournament, Canada's major junior championship.
-The Kamloops Blazers have won the most championships with six, followed by the Medicine Hat Tigers with five.
+Originally called the President's Cup when the league was founded in 1966, the trophy was renamed in 2007 to honour Ed Chynoweth's long service to junior ice hockey in Canada.
+The WHL champion earns a berth into the Memorial Cup tournament, Canada's major junior hockey championship.
+The Kamloops Blazers and Medicine Hat Tigers have won the most WHL championships, with six each.
 The Spokane Chiefs were the first team to win the renamed trophy in the 2007–08 WHL season.
-The current (2021-22) holders of the Ed Chynoweth Cup are the Edmonton Oil Kings.
+The current (2024–25) holders of the Ed Chynoweth Cup are the Medicine Hat Tigers.

 History

-The WHL was founded in 1966 by seven teams from Alberta and Saskatchewan who were hoping to improve the quality of junior hockey in western Canada.
+The Western Hockey League was founded in 1966 by seven teams from Saskatchewan and Alberta who were hoping to improve the quality of junior hockey in western Canada.
 Despite gaining approval from the governing bodies of both provinces, the Canadian Amateur Hockey Association (CAHA) objected to the formation of the interprovincial league, refusing to sanction the circuit and suspending all players and officials who participated in the league from participation in any CAHA league or event.
 Declared an "outlaw league" by the CAHA, the WHL's founders chose to play on, though the league was ruled ineligible to participate in the Memorial Cup, Canada's national junior championship.